Movies That Matter: AN OUTRAGE Documentary

 Lance was raised in Virginia.
 He studied history and politics at Syracuse University and Brandeis University, focusing on civil rights and social justice in the twentieth century United States.
 From 2010-2016 he supported the work of the Gilder Lehrman Institute of American History, producing online courses, video series, and virtual field trips for history teachers across the country.

-This event is sponsored with the generous support by the Diversity Activities Board, with additional support provided by the College of Arts and Sciences and the American Culture & Difference program.
+This event is sponsored by Student Diversity and Inclusion Services, Student Affairs, the College of Arts and Sciences, and the American Culture & Difference program.

 Parking (available for $1/hour after 4pm)